-- 1. Authorize acceptance of compensation from the Applicant in the amount of \$211 for the unauthorized occupation of State land for the period beginning May 27, 2020, through December 16, 2020. - 2.
-Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning December 17, 2020, for a term of 10 years for the use and maintenance of an existing boat dock, gangway, pilings, and bank protection; as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the boat dock, gangway, and pilings: \$380 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize termination, effective March 15, 2020, of Lease PRC 8746.1, a General Lease Recreational and Protective Structure Use, issued to DRILL Holdings, LLC. - 2.
+Void Invoice Number 49845 and waive any associated penalty and interest. - 3.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning March 16, 2020, for a term of 10 years, for the continued use and maintenance of an existing boat dock, gangway, three pilings, one two-pile dolphin, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the boat dock, gangway, three pilings, and one two-pile dolphin: \$246 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.